How to Install Brick Tile

 All you need to get started installing brick tile is the following tools and materials listed below.

 Step 1 – Mark the Layout

 Start by finding the horizontal and vertical center points of the wall.
-Then, using the 4 foot level, draw a horizontal and vertical straight line the entire length of the wall which will essentially divide it into four sections.
+Then, using the 4-foot level, draw a horizontal and vertical straight line the entire length of the wall which will essentially divide it into four sections.
 After you've repeated the process for each wall you should have an even horizontal line that runs around the room.
-This will give you an even and symetrical layout around the whole room.
+This will give you an even and symmetrical layout around the whole room.
 It will also allow you to maintain a straight grout line for the last row of tiles along the floor.
 Any imperfections or deviations in the floor can be accounted for when cutting the individual tiles along the bottom row.
 The same holds true for ceiling cuts if you choose to install the tile up to the ceiling.

 Step 2 – Install the Tile

 Begin by marking the center point at the top of a full brick tile.
-Next, using the wall trowel spread the wall glue over a 4 foot long section the width of the tile.
+Next, using the wall trowel spread the wall glue over a 4-foot long section the width of the tile.
 Start from the center point taking care not to cover the level line you just drew.
 Make sure the glue is spread evenly across the area so the tiles lay flush on the wall.
-Now align the center line of the tile with the vertical line on the wall.
+Now align the centerline of the tile with the vertical line on the wall.
 Simultaneously align the top edge of the tile with the horizontal line of the wall.
 Press the tile firmly into the glue so a good bond forms securing the tile to the wall.
 Now repeat the process working along the same row using the tile spacers between each tile.
 Leave the cuts for each row for after you’ve completed the entire wall.

 Step 3 –Make the Cuts